-Last Name First Fu Full Middle
+Last Name Firs st Fu III Middle

-Home Address City State Zip
+Home Address City / State Zip

-Mailing Address (if different from above) City State Zip
+Mailing Address (if different from above) City / State Zip

 Aliases:

-Home Telephone: () SSN: NOTE: Addresses, tel. number and social secu are confidential and wil released to the public, p rity number l not be
+Home Telephone: () SSN: NOTE: Addresses, telephone number and social security number a confidential and will not be released the public, pursuant to § 24-72-204, rity number are t be released to

-Colorado Basic or Reserve Certificate No. § 24-72-204, C.R.S.
-(20
+Colorado Basic or Reserve Certificate No. C.R.S.
+(2005)

-Date of Birth: Sex: M F
+Date of Birth: Sex: M F L

 - 1. I have successfully completed a P.O.S.T. approved program of instruction for Vehicle Identification Number Inspector Certification.
 (Attach copy of certificate of completion) - 2.
-I have attached a certified check or money order, made payable to Colorado Peace Officer Standards and Training in the amount of \$25.00. - 3.
-I am currently appointed by (law enforcement agency):
+I have attached a certified check or money order, made payable to Colorado Peace Officer Standards and Training in the amount of \$25.00.

+3. I am currently appointed by (law enforcement agency):